 This class serves to introduce students to the agriculture industry.
 It includes units related to: animal science, agricultural system management, industrial technology, food science, and conservation and natural resources.
 It will also include leadership, science applications and career exploration.
 Students' participation in this course will experience exciting "hands-on" activities, projects and problems.
-Students experiences will involve the study of communication, the science of agriculture, animals, natural resources, food science, and agricultural mechanics.
+Students' experiences will involve the study of communication, the science of agriculture, animals, natural resources, food science, and agricultural mechanics.
 While surveying the opportunities available in Ag and natural resources, students will learn to solve problems, conduct research, analyze data, work in teams and take responsibility for their work, actions and learning.
+Students will have the opportunity to participate in the FFA as well as develop their Supervised Agricultural Experience Program.